ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 **!FindInMap [ "RegionMap", !Ref 'AWS::Region',"HVM64"]**

-* Looks for RegionMap in CF template
+* Looks for RegionMap in CFN template
 * Finds the current region in the console
 * Returns value in "HVM64"